menu

 The Brownsville neighborhood is very densely populated compared to most U.S. neighborhoods.
 In fact, with 51,879 persons per square mile in the neighborhood, it is more packed with people than 98.5% of the nation's neighborhoods.

-Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
-The Brownsville neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
+Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
 Long commutes can be brutal.
 They take time, money, and energy, leaving less of you for yourself and your family.
 The residents of the Brownsville neighborhood unfortunately have the distinction of having, on average, a longer commute than most any neighborhood in America.
 13.8% of commuters here travel more than one hour just one-way to work.
 That is more than two hours per day.
 This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 98.3% of all neighborhoods in America.

 Did you know that the Brownsville neighborhood has more Jamaican and Haitian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 9.9% of this neighborhood's residents have Jamaican ancestry and 6.2% have Haitian ancestry.